thorchain/docs/how-it-works/governance.md

 ## Mimir

-Mimir is a feature to allow changes in the constants of the chain, such as MinimumBond, ChurnSpeed and more.&#x20;
+Mimir is a feature to allow changes in the constants of the chain, such as MinimumBond, ChurnSpeed and more.

 There are two types of `mimir`

 * Node Mimir: set by each node.
 Once 2.3rds have set a mimir, it is enacted.
 Only active nodes have their votes counted
 * Admin Mimir: set by admins to override constants during testing.
 Admin-mimir can't control funds, but it can set parameters.
 Ultimately admin-mimir will be removed.
-Admin-mimr has a set exclusion list, values that cannot be updated by Admin, defined [here](https://gitlab.com/thorchain/thornode/-/blame/develop/x/thorchain/mimir\_accesscontrols.go#L10).
+Admin-mimir has a set exclusion list, values that cannot be updated by Admin, defined [here](https://gitlab.com/thorchain/thornode/-/blame/develop/x/thorchain/mimir\_accesscontrols.go#L10).